Kozea/Pynuts/doc/Tutorial.rst

     create_columns = ('name', 'firstname')

 To finish we have to create a form for our view class.
-The form is extended from the Flask-WTForms Form.
+The form is extended from the `Flask-WTForms <http://packages.python.org/Flask-WTF>`_ Form.
-See `Flask-WTForms <http://packages.python.org/Flask-WTF>`_ for more information.

 This form is used for representing the columns from the Employee class into HTML field using WTForms fields.
 Those fields will be displayed in all CRUD views.
 ::